You might have noticed this yourself. There are almost no guy babysitters out there. It makes a lot of people wonder if guys can babysit at all.

 Honestly, there’s a pretty apparent stigma against guy babysitters.
-This can affect the ratio of guy babysitters several ways.
+This can affect the ratio of guy babysitters in several ways.

 Another opinion is that guys aren’t able to take care of kids as well as girls are.
 For example, some people think that guys aren’t naturally as nurturing or attentive.
 While it’s definitely not true, this is what some people think.

-I’s not easy to change perceptions.
+It’s not easy to change perceptions.

 At the end of the day, all of this can be pretty demotivating.
-Very few people want to apply themselves to a job when the cards are stacked against them, and they’ll have to face stigmatism.
+Very few people want to apply themselves to a job when the cards are stacked against them, and they’ll have to face stigma.

 This is a really controversial subject.
 Here are the facts.

-The #1 reason why some parents will not hire male sitters is because of concerns with the potential risk of child molestation.
+The #1 reason some parents will not hire male sitters is because of concerns with the potential risk of child molestation.
 Here are some stats that are concerning to parents:

-Babysitters account for approximately 4% of crimes against children under the age of 6.
-This is significantly less than family members (53.5% for children under 6, 21% for over 6), and even total strangers.
+- Babysitters account for approximately 4.2% of crimes against children under the age of 6.
+This is significantly less than perpetrators that are family members (53.5% for children under 6, 21% for over 6), and even total strangers.